If you’re aware of minimalism but aren’t sure as to how to actually become a minimalist, you’re in the right place.

 - Is this item worth the time I spend cleaning/storing it?

 - Could I use this space for something else?

-Make sure you check out her article as she explains the reasoning behind each question.
+Make sure you check out Mandi’s article as she explains the reasoning behind each question.

 If you’re struggling to decide whether to keep something or not, apply the most relevant questions to get you unstuck.

 Part two: write down all of the items and determine their destination.